Gold Plating is giving customer extras.

 Please understand that good project management is about delivering exactly what you promised, nothing less and nothing more.

-We can still delight the customer by completing the project ahead of schedule, or below the budgeted cost, or using good project management to eliminate risk.
+We can still delight the customer by completing the project ahead of schedule, or below the budgeted cost, or using good project management to eliminate risks.
 We don’t have to gold plate the deliverables to delight the customer.

 Gold Plating is a SIN.
 No matter what you think or learned from personal experience, PMI does not approve of Gold Plating.
 As far as the PMP exam is concerned, Gold Plating is bad.